dylanjones784/Markdown-Guide/BestPractiseGuide.md

 High performant RESTful APIs must contain caching capabilities.
 Developers should take the following points into account when implementing caching and improving optimisation.

--GETS must be cacheable by default, unless the client specifies otherwise, or a certain condition has been met.
+- GETS must be cacheable by default, unless the client specifies otherwise, or a certain condition has been met.

 - Sensitive Data, such as user profile details, passwords, admin details, should **NOT** be cacheable.